1982 Seiko Hong Kong Classic

-The 1982 Seiko Hong Kong Classic, also known as the Hong Kong Open, was a men's tennis tournament played on outdoor hard courts in Hong Kong that was part of the 1982 Grand Prix tennis circuit.
+The 1982 Seiko Hong Kong Classic, also known as the Hong Kong Open, was a combined men's and women's tennis tournament played on outdoor hard courts in Hong Kong that was part of the 1982 Grand Prix tennis circuit.
 It was the tenth edition of the event and was held from 1 November through 7 November 1982.
 Unseeded Pat Du Pré won the singles title.